SuzetteSon/fend-p8-neighborhood-map/README.md

 *Fika is the swedish verb for enjoying coffee and something to eat with friends or family*

 I was tasked to create  a single-page application using React featuring a map of my neighborhood (Stockholm).
 I added additional functionality to this application, including: map markers to identify my favourite 'fika' spots, a search function to easily discover these locations, and a list view to support simple browsing of all of my locations.
-I made use of the FourSquare API to provide additional information (the address) about each of these locations.
+I made use of the FourSquare API to provide additional information (the address & rating) about each of these locations.

 ## Prerequisite